paulpwo/front-vue-exercise/README.md

 The same applies to any javascript code needed, you should embrace *VueJS* standards and recommendations.
 You can also add external libraries and utilities to make your work easier, or to make advanced things.

-1. Add a button to reset the game to start again.
+1. Add a button to reset the game to start again. - ok
 2. Detect (add a method) when someone wins the game, or the game is over, and display a message, modal, or some kind of notification.
-3. Change the `X` and `O` letters for some nice icons, could be *fontawesome*, or any other library, or you can use any nice image from the web.
+3. Change the `X` and `O` letters for some nice icons, could be *fontawesome*, or any other library, or you can use any nice image from the web. - ok
-4. Change the border lines to reflect the actual triqui game and not complete squares, for example, the first square should not have top and left borders.
+4. Change the border lines to reflect the actual triqui game and not complete squares, for example, the first square should not have top and left borders. - ok
 5. Create a method to make the system "play" a move.
 You can add a button to the interface that we can use at any time to make the computer play.
 It can be as dumb or as intelligent as you like.
-6. Fix the responsive version (Mobile width of 375px) to display correctly.
+6. Fix the responsive version (Mobile width of 375px) to display correctly. - ok
-7. Add some click sound when user plays.
+7. Add some click sound when user plays. - ok
 8. Add the possibility to play against the computer.
 (Using the method of task #5)
 9. Add the possibility to *undo* the last move.
 10. Add the possibility to undo *many* moves.